SpeciesConservationLandscapes/task_hii_power/README.md

 | Pixel Value | Digital Number | Radiance | Digital Number |
 | Data Range | 0 - 63 | -1.5 - 193564.92 | 0 - 63 |

- The steps to noise removal and calibration steps are as follows:
+### Noise removal

 1. Annual composites are created using the median value of all pixels for a given year with raw values greater than 0.
 2. General noise (which generally increases with distance from the equator) is removed by creating an image mask using a pixel latitude image.
 An exponential function is used to stretch the threshold values from a minimum to maximum threshold of 0.1 and 0.75 respectively from 0° to ±60°.
 The formula for this is:

 &emsp; &emsp; &emsp; t = (|lat|<sup>4</sup> / 60<sup>4</sup>) x (t<sub>max</sub> - t<sub>min</sub>) + (t<sub>min</sub>)